You’ve heard of Android phones, but did you know you can install the entire Android operating system directly on your computer?

 Download: MEmu for Windows (Free)

 Genymotion is different from the other Android emulators on this list.
 Whereas the majority of the others focus on gaming and productivity, Genymotion is a pure Android development tool.
 Genymotion is a fantastic and speedy Android emulator that allows developers to test their Android application with a variety of Android versions.
 Genymotion works with VirtualBox, so you’ll have to install it before you can use Genymotion.

 The main draw of Genymotion isn’t just that you can use it as an Android emulator.
 You can also set up Genymotion with Android Studio, the de facto Android development, to combat the notoriously laggy default emulator it comes with.

 By default, Genymotion comes equipped with more features than you can count.
-Tools, plugins, and an unbeatable support staff come all inclusive when you subscribe to Genymotion.
-If you’re an Android developer, Genymotion is surely something you won’t regret investing in.
+Tools, plugins, and unbeatable support staff come all-inclusive when you subscribe to Genymotion.
+If you’re an Android developer, Genymotion is an investment you won’t regret.

 Download: Genymotion for Windows (Free trial, Indie subscription for $99/yr, Business from $299/yr)